Back to Catalogue

 When searching for tips on how to hire different kinds of employees, one can usually find guides for medium to large businesses.
 It’s quite understandable, given the amount of experience they amassed over the years and the fact that these companies typically have a full-fledged HR department.
 Startups are a different breed, though, where standard rules don’t apply.
 Take UX design, for example.
 If you’re here, you’re probably wondering, why do startups usually hire UX generalists instead of specialists?

 Even though each business is created with the goal of being successful with a large and loyal audience, startups have a different way of moving toward that goal.
 Their growth patterns and the aim for innovation are what makes their hiring choices somewhat unconventional to the naked eye.
 But actually, it’s pretty simple and reasonable.
-Today, we’ll focus on user experience professionals and which UX role is best suited for startups and why.
+Today, we’ll focus on user experience professionals and which UX role is best suited for startups and why, as well as where a UX design specialist or user experience specialist adds clear value.

-What are generalists and specialists in user experience design?
+What are generalists and specialists in user experience design – and when do you need a UX design specialist?

 User experience is a broad career path and industry.
 The vast majority of roles people have to take on after becoming a UX professional in a UI and UX design and development company are tightly connected, even though some are more niche and some slightly more generalized.
 That’s what has led to the industry having both generalists and specialists.
 But what is their meaning in the UX career?